AAEMC - Acupuncture practice in the The Hague region and Haarlem city

 Research has shown positive outcomes in the treatment of many disorders.
 There have been developed different models to explain the effect of acupuncture but until now none of them has been completely satisfactory.
 For example it has been proven that acupuncture can raise the production of endorphins and this explains how acupuncture can reduce pain or can be used as an anesthetic, but this is just a small part of the effect acupuncture can have on the body.
 Much more research has still to be done.
 Acupuncture has been recognized by the WHO as a valuable therapy for many disorders and is now practiced widely outside Asia.

 Japanese acupuncture has its roots in China but has developed itself in a distinguished tradition.
 In China there have been many social and political changes in the last 50 years.
 In this period some aspects of the classical acupuncture where lost.
 In Japan however acupuncture remained firmly rooted in the classical tradition, at the same time it has developed itself in very refined and sophisticated styles of acupuncture.

-In my clinic I practice mainly Japanese styles like Manaka style, Meridian style and Toyo Hari.
-These forms of acupuncture are extremely sophisticated and at the same time don't cause any pain since needling is done with very fine needles end insertion is mostly very superficial.
+In my clinic I integrate Japanese styles like Manaka style, Meridian style and Toyo Hari with other styles of acupuncture.
+These forms of acupuncture are extremely sophisticated and at the same time don’t cause any pain since needling is done with very fine needles end insertion is mostly very superficial.